EricGebhart/xmonad-setup/README.md

   * the usual place for xmonad.
 * .xmonad.start ==> ~/
   * a start script for startx
-* .bcstart.bc ==> ~/
-  * a startup for bc.
 * xmonad.desktop ==> /usr/share/xsessions
-  * the entry you need for a display manager
+  * this is the entry you need for a display manager like _sddm_ or whatever you like.
-* .Xresources ==> ~/
-  * yea. that. fonts colors and what not.
-* emacsn ==> ~/bin or where ever you put such things.
-  * a shell script to run emacs in various ways.

 Use make
 --------

-To install just the xmonad parts use 'make' to install the xsession use 'make xsession' which will require root. for the emacs script 'make emacsn'.
+To install just the xmonad parts use 'make install'.
+To install the xsession use 'sudo make xsession'.
+This does reference the xmonad.start in your home directory, so perhaps you'll want to put that in a more generic place.
+I usually just do `startx ./xmonad.start` in my _.zlogin_.

 That should do it.